mrevilg/JavaScript/README.md

 The parentheses around num have been removed, since it has a single parameter.
 The curly braces { } have been removed since the function consists of a single-line block.
 The return keyword has been removed since the function consists of a single-line block.

+Block and Scope

+A block is the code found inside a set of curly braces {}.
+Blocks help us group one or more statements together and serve as an important structural marker for our code.

+Scope is the context in which our variables are declared.
+We think about scope in relation to blocks because variables can exist either outside of or within these blocks.

+In global scope, variables are declared outside of blocks.
+These variables are called global variables.
+Because global variables are not bound inside a block, they can be accessed by any code in the program, including code in blocks.